 - What are we doing about managers who resist the process?

 - Do we regularly check to see if our learning loops are working?

 - Are we translating our increased learning into increased performance?

 - Are we learning as fast as we could?
 What could we do to accelerate the pace of change?

 Learn more about using learning loops to accelerate change in my new book, The Leadership Equation: 10 Practices That Build Trust, Spark Innovation, and Create High-Performing Organizations.

-LRI organizational development consulting combines deep knowledge of organizational development with expert facilitators to help guide executive teams through processes that result in real, meaningful change.
+LRI organizational development consulting combines the best OD practices with expert facilitation to help guide organizations through processes that result in meaningful change.